sabinenix/cecil-code-examples/convert-units/README.md

 # Code Example: Convert Units

-This subdirectory contains example code for converting units (from aboveground biomass to aboveground carbon density) and renaming columns using SQL.
-The code also pulls the data into a pandas dataframe and plots the two columns in a scatter plot to visualize the relationship between the variables.
+This subdirectory contains example code for converting units (in this case, from Planet's aboveground carbon density to aboveground biomass) and renaming columns using SQL.
+The code also demonstrates how to pull this new data into a pandas dataframe.

 The example code is included in a Jupyter Notebook (`convert-units.ipynb`).